What is Hanging Man Candlestick Pattern: Meaning, Uses, Differences & Example

 Close: Rs 50.10

-As you observed the stock chart for the following securities, here the small and located at the upper end of the overall price range of the day.
+As observed in the stock chart for the following securities, here the small and located at the upper end of the overall price range of the day.

 The upper shadow is long, usually considered at least twice the size of the real body.
 And the lower shadow which is the difference between the real body’s bottom and the low which is very short.